-Kathy Griffin Slams Kevin Hart For Not Taking On Donald Trump: ‘That’s A P*ssy Move’
+Kathy Griffin Slams Kevin Hart For Not Taking On Donald Trump: ‘That’s A Pu**y Move’

-Kathy Griffin is speaking out one year after a photo of a decapitated Donald Trump doppelganger almost derailed her career.
-Now Griffin is calling out another comedian for giving Trump a pass in their stand-up.
-As USA Today reports, Kathy recently slammed Kevin Hart for going easy on Trump even though Hart is a black man.
+Kathy Griffin is calling out a fellow comedian for giving Trump a pass in their stand-up one year after a photo of a decapitated Donald Trump doppelganger almost derailed her career.
+As USA Today reports, Kathy has slammed Kevin Hart for going easy on Donald Trump, even though Hart is a black man.

-“I do feel like this is such an anxiety-ridden time for everyone that there is a thirst for all kinds of comedy,” Griffin said.
-“And look, if you want to not hear about Trump at all, go see Kevin Hart.
+“I do feel like this is such an anxiety-ridden time for everyone that there is a thirst for all kinds of comedy,” Griffin told USA Today.“And look, if you want to not hear about Trump at all, go see Kevin Hart.
 He doesn’t even mention Trump.
-I personally think that’s a p—- move because he’s a black man.
+I personally think that’s a pu**y move because he’s a black man.
 But I guess he’s selling more tickets than I ever will,” she added.

 As Fox News reports, Griffin’s comments about Hart got some heated reviews on social media with one person asking why Kevin Hart’s race should have anything to do with his comedic views on Trump.
 They also pointed out that Hart’s comedy doesn’t typically focus on taking a political slant on anything.

-Even though Kathy is set to make jokes about, the controversy triggered by the photo had a serious impact on her career.
+Even though Kathy is set to make jokes about it, the controversy triggered by the photo had a serious impact on her career.
 She lost her gig as the co-host of CNN’s annual New Year’s Eve telecast, a job she’d done for years with Anderson Cooper.
 (Cooper called the photo disgusting on Twitter.)
-Squatty Potty also fired her as spokeswoman and Griffin could have faced charges for conspiracy to assassinate the president.
+Squatty Potty also fired her as spokeswoman, and Griffin could have faced charges for conspiracy to assassinate the president.

 The 57-year old comedian made an emotional apology for the photo last year but today, she says she is no longer sorry about it.